-Alleviating restless leg syndrome with weighted blankets: a guide
+Alleviating restless leg syndrome with weighted blankets

 What is Restless Leg Syndrome (RLS)?

-RLS, or Restless Leg Syndrome, is a neurologic disorder that produces an uncontrollable need to move your legs, often accompanied by uncomfortable sensations like itching, tingling, or crawling.
+RLS, or Restless Leg Syndrome, is a neurologic disorder that produces an uncontrollable need to move your legs, often accompanied by sensations like itching, tingling, or crawling.
 These feelings typically occur when you're sitting or lying down, making it challenging to unwind and fall asleep at night.
 Restless leg sensations can disrupt sleep significantly, leading to muscle spasms and twitching legs that frustrate attempts to rest.

-The precise cause of RLS is not always known, although it's often associated with factors such as genetics, iron deficiency, pregnancy, or even some medications.
-There are two types of RLS: primary RLS, which is generally idiopathic and may be linked to genetic factors, and secondary RLS, which is often associated with other medical conditions such as iron deficiency or neuropathy.
-Both forms impact the central nervous system and can influence the activity of nerve cells in the brain, which control muscle movements.
+Both forms impact the central nervous system and can influence the activity of nerve cells in the brain, which control leg muscle movements.
 What is clear, however, is that the constant need to move your legs can make it exceedingly challenging to obtain the rest you need.
 This, in turn, can cause daytime sleepiness, mood disturbances, and a decline in overall quality of life.

 The benefits of using a weighted blanket for RLS symptoms